 You can also sign up for the Soonish e-mail newsletter, which goes out twice a month and includes news about the show and reminders about new episodes.

 Your comments on past shows and suggestions for new ones are always welcome!
 Please get in touch.

-Finally, you can help support the show financially by setting up a per-episode pledge at Patreon.
-Every dollar raised at Patreon means I'm one step close to making Soonish my full-time job!
+The most direct and substantive way to help Soonish grow is to set up a per-episode pledge at Patreon.
+Every dollar raised at Patreon means I'm one step closer to making Soonish my full-time job!

 What people are saying about Soonish